Rain-World-Modding/RegionKit/docs/GateCustomization.md

 </details>

 ### WaterGateData
 This Placed Object holds data that is only used for water gates.
+The position of this placed object controls the position of the water tank.

 <details>
 <summary>Parameters</summary>